SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 caption - a short piece of text under a picture in a book or article that describes the picture or explains what the people in it are doing or saying:

-establish - to start a company or organization that will continue for a long time:
+establish (START) - (verb) to start a company or organization that will continue for a long time:
+The brewery was established in 1822.
+These methods of working were established in the last century.

 formal - public or official: